microsoft/backupessentials/README.md

 to your distribution and run the uninstall.sh script as outlined in the following steps:

-* For RHEL 5.9, change directory as follows:
+* For RHEL/CentOS 5.9, change directory as follows:
 ```
 # cd LIS-backupessentials-f5f542e/hv/hv-rhel5.9/rpm/
 ```

-* For RHEL 6.4, change directory as follows:
+* For RHEL/CentOS 6.4, change directory as follows:
 ```
 # cd LIS-backupessentials-f5f542e/hv/hv-rhel6.4/rpm/
 ```